Kumala3/Kumala3/README.md

 🤝🏼 I'm open to **collaboration** and excited to explore new **opportunities** and adventures!

-👨‍💻 I'm a passionate "Developer" and AI enthusiast.
+👨‍💻 I'm a passionate guy who loves building stuff.

 🎓 Currently, studying at High School, majoring in **Computer Science**.